sonicwall/sonicos-automation/README.md

   - requests module (install using `pip install requests`)
   - paramiko module (install using `pip install paramiko`)
   - Install all requirements using `pip install -r requirements.txt`
-- SonicWall GEN6 or GEN7 firewall with API enabled (or SSH management enabled for automatic enabling/disabling of SonicOS API).
+- SonicWall GEN6 or GEN7 firewall with SonicOS API enabled (or SSH management enabled for automatic enabling/disabling of SonicOS API).
+  - Basic and CHAP authentication are supported.
+- SSH Management access is recommended and may be required for certain actions.
+This is especially notable for GEN6.

 ### Usage